emaloney/MBDataEnvironment/README.md

 $cats[1]
 ```

-The expression above would yield the object at index `1` of the `NSArray` associated with the variable named `cats`.
+The expression above would yield the object at index `1` of the `NSArray` associated with `$cats`.
 Because array indexes are zero-based, this is actually the second item in the array: the string "`Duncan`".

+> An expression referencing an out-of-bounds array index will yield the value `nil`.

-Subreferences in Mockingbird expressions can also be chained together:
+Subreferences can also be chained together:

 ```
 $cats[1].length
 ```

-This expression yields the value of the `length` property of the object at index `1` of the `NSArray` associated with the variable named `cats`.
+This expression yields the value of the `length` property of the object at index `1` of the `NSArray` associated with `$cats`.

 In this example, the value yielded would be the number `6`, which is the length of the string "`Duncan`".

-> Expression subreferences can be chained to an arbitrary depth, allowing you to extract values from arbitrarily complex object graphs.

 Values contained in dictionaries can also be retrieved using the bracket accessor notation.

-Let's assume a new Mockingbird variable:
+For example:

 ```objc
 [MBVariableSpace instance][@"catGenders"] = @{@"Barrett": @"female",